 Save with Turner’s comprehensive recurring pest control service

-If you have an existing infestation, the rodent extermination pros at Turner Pest Control can provide a one-time treatment with a 30-day or 90-day guarantee.
+If you have an existing infestation, the rodent extermination pros at Turner Pest Control can provide a one-time treatment.

 If you don’t have an infestation, however, now is the time to get recurring pest control service that includes rodent control.
 Our comprehensive residential pest control plans have low monthly fees, and you’ll avoid the costlier problems of getting rid of infestations.